coddingtonbear/arduino-managed-serial-device/readme.md

 # Arduino Async Duplex

-Asynchronously interact with any serial device having a call-and-response style interface.
+This library allows you to asynchronously interact with any serial device having a call-and-response style interface.

+If you've ever used one of the many modem-handling libraries that exist, you're familiar with the frustration that is waiting for a response from a long-running command.
+Between sending your command and receiving a response (or worse -- that command timing out), your program is halted, and your microcontroller is wasiting valuable cycles.
+This library aims to fix that problem by allowing you to queue commands that will be asynchronously sent to your device without blocking your microcontroller loop.

 ## Requirements